Performing and Visual Arts

 BODS (Bishopshalt Operatic and Dramatic Society)

 The ‘big school show’ – this is an excellent opportunity for new Sixth Formers to get involved and meet new people at the start of their Sixth Form career.
 Our shows are all supported by a professional band, fully costumed and have won many NODA awards for the quality and standard of performance.
-Our performers play to packed houses over four shows.
-Recent productions include Grease, We Will Rock You, Joseph and Our House.
+Our performers play to packed houses over three shows.
+Recent productions include Beauty and the Beast, Legally Blonde and 13 - the Musical.

 Theatre Arts is a performance driven course and so there are always opportunities to rehearse and prepare performance work in small and larger groups.